 Alexandrapol Era Architecture

-One famous pattern was a diamond effect on walls that was made from red and black tufa, Armenia’s most abundant stone.
+One famous pattern was a diamond effect on walls that were made from red and black tufa, Armenia’s most abundant stone.

 Buildings built between 1860-1880 favored the black and red tufa patterns that became known as the “Alexandrapol style”.
 During that period, a type of white concave masonry called “Ghaiytan darz sharvatsk” was used.